therealzoxide/archdots/README.md

 nvim - text editor, vim with better plugin ecosystem
 xarchiver - allows you to view files inside archives  (can use fileroller instead if preferred)
 7zip - most versatile archiver
-nm-connection-editor - visual way to connect to wifi, NMTUI for TUI (nmtui is worse)
+impala - TUI for IWD, doesn't work with networkmanager
 pulsemixer - TUI volume mixer, pavucontrol for GUI (pavucontrol has a bit more function)
 grim - screenshots for wayland, cant see the screen without slurp
 slurp - selects regions and prints to stdout, allows grim to screenshot